-More than 20 academic programs will be based exclusively at the downtown campus, capitalizing on Orlando’s thriving downtown business district.
+More than 20 academic programs are based exclusively at the downtown campus, capitalizing on Orlando’s thriving downtown business district.

 Expanding Opportunity, Demanding Excellence

-In partnership with Valencia College, the new campus will provide innovative education for high-demand fields that integrate with industry and place thousands of students within walking distance of jobs and internships.
+In partnership with Valencia College, the campus provides innovative education for high-demand fields that integrate with industry and place thousands of students within walking distance of jobs and internships.